1YifanGuo/1YifanGuo.github.io/_pages/about.md

 I am currently a Ph.D. student at the School of Computer Science, Northwestern Polytechnical University, supervised by [Prof. Zhu Wang(王柱)](https://jszy.nwpu.edu.cn/wangzhu.html).
 My research interests include mmWave sensing and wireless sensing foundation model.

 # 🔥 News
+- *2025.12*: Invited to serve as a reviewer for IEEE Transactions on Mobile Computing.
 - *2025.11*: Invited to serve as a reviewer for IEEE Transactions on Human-Machine Systems.
 - *2025.11*: Invited to serve as a reviewer for ACM UbiComp/IMWUT.
 - *2025.07*: 🎉🎉 2 papers accepted to ACM UbiComp/IMWUT 2025!